 Waite's Tarot deck is known as the Rider-Waite, Rider or Waite-Smith deck (Rider was Waite's publisher).
 Waite directed fellow Golden Dawn member Pamela Colman Smith in the design of this beautiful set of cards, whose main innovation was the illustration of all the Minor cards in ways redolent of their divinatory meanings.
 (Previously, most decks had taken a rather literal view of illustration, with the Four of Swords being depicted as four swords, for example.)
 He also transposed the traditional positions of the Trump cards Justice and Strength.
 The deck was used to illustrate his book "The Key to the Tarot", published in 1910.
 Waite produced translations of Eliphas Levi and Papus, as well as reissues of mystical and alchemical works, such as those of Thomas Vaughan.
 The Holy Order of the Golden Dawn declined after Waite's departure in 1915, and Waite died in 1942.

-Click the Amazon logo to find books by or about Arthur Edward Waite or the Google logo to search the web for more information.
+Click the Amazon logo to find books by or about Arthur Edward Waite or the Bing logo to search the web for more information.